 “No time for celebrations just now.
 They have yet to be born,” Elizabeth called to both of them.
 The men nodded and eased back to the edge of the room in an attempt to stay out of the way.

 “Quiet now; here comes the first!”
 I called out as my hands cradled the head of the first child as it pressed its way into the room.
 Thunder roared overhead.
 The wind howled surrounding the arrival of the first child, announcing to the world that the birth of these babies carried an ominous tone.

 The great house shuddered and groaned.
 Thunder pounded upon the roofline.
 I looked at the boy I held in my hands as I received him into the world and began to wrap him up into a swaddling cloth.
-The other women moved in to tend to the afterbirth as I guided the young boy to the birthing cradle.
 My eyes tried in vain to focus upon him but he kept shifting and vibrating.
 I thought it must be something wrong with me, that I became overwhelmed with everything.
 To calm myself I ran my hands into a hot bath of water to wash away the birthing when my breath caught.
 A bone-chilling moment overcame me, leeching it out of my body and turning the water to an ice slurry in a matter of seconds.
 A puff a humid air billowed from my lips.
 The temperature of the room seemed to drop about 20 degrees within a matter of seconds.

 Out of the corner of my eye, I could see the men in the room, seemingly unaware of the change in their surroundings, faces alight with delight of the birth of a healthy son.
 As I slowly turned, I became rattled by the way the room was beginning to lose its form.
 Walls rippled and undulated all about me, yet no one else seemed to take note of it.